-Supplies for external locations; GP practices, nursing homes hospitals etc are fulfilld by Cruinn Diagnostics Ltd.
+Supplies for external locations; GP practices, nursing homes hospitals, etc are fulfilled by Cruinn Diagnostics Ltd.

-Please click here for the Laboratory Supplies page containing further information and order requisition forms
+View the Laboratory Supplies page for further information and order requisition forms.

-As part of its commitment to total quality, the Laboratory participates in the several quality assurance schemes run by various organisations including the Irish External Quality Assessment Scheme (IEQAS) and the United Kingdom National External Quality Assessment Scheme (UKNEQAS).
+As part of its commitment to total quality, the Laboratory participates in several quality assurance schemes run by various organizations including the Irish External Quality Assessment Scheme and the United Kingdom National External Quality Assessment Scheme (UKNEQAS).
 Copies of the results of these external quality assessments are available on request.